 Uganda has tropical weather and this guarantees to encounter many big animals without interruptions from heavy downpours.
 Uganda’s rainforests guarantee chimps, gorillas, and other primate sightings during the dry seasons.
 Elephants, hippos, giraffes, buffalos, and lions can be seen in the three major parks.
 The Kidepo Valley in the extreme northeast has some of the best big cat sightings.

-Average daily Uganda safari costs per person range from USD 200 to well over $1,000 and typically include government permits, accommodation, and transport between attractions.
+On average, a Uganda safari costs between USD 200 to well over $1,000 per person, encompassing essential expenses like government permits, accommodation, and transportation between attractions.
+Factors like the level of accommodation comfort, choice of destinations, and included additional activities actively influence the variation in pricing.
 The quote typically does not include international airfare.

 The gorilla permit, which costs $700 or $1500, tips the scale on the safari cost.
 Most lodges will include meals with special dietary requirements on the room price of about $65 to more than $1,000 a night.